 Xink doesn't change your images at all.
 It will show the image in your signature in the exact same quality and with the precise number of pixels as you uploaded it in Xink.

-If you notice that the quality worse after the email is sent via Outlook, that is Outlook limitation, not Xink.
+If you notice that the quality is worse after the email is sent via Outlook, that is Outlook limitation, not Xink.

-Outlook scales images to 96 dpi size after the email is sent in Outlook, that is why if your uploaded images don't meet this requirement, you can be affected with the blurry image on the recipient side.
+Outlook scales images to 96 dpi size after the email is sent in Outlook, that is why if your uploaded images don't meet this requirement, you can be affected by the blurry image on the recipient side.